 We also believe that school uniform prevents the inevitable loss of self-esteem caused to individual children should a family not be able or willing to provide the newest, most expensive or fashionable clothing and equipment.
 In addition, our school uniform eliminates any tensions between children, and in extreme circumstances, bullying that could arise due to perceived differences between children.

 Our uniform consists of navy sweatshirts or cardigans, white shirts or polo shirts.
-These should be worn with plain black, grey or navy trousers, skirts, or tailored shorts.
+These should be worn with plain black, grey or navy trousers, skirts, pinafore dresses or tailored shorts.
 Shorts should be of a suitable length.
 Cropped trousers are not part of our school uniform.
-Navy cardigans are also available from our uniform suppliers.
 Plain black school shoes or training shoes should be worn at all times as part of the uniform.
 Boots that are higher than the ankle are not suitable footwear for everyday use in school.
 A change of footwear is required for P.E. lessons.

 P.E. and Games are compulsory elements of the National Curriculum.
 Children need a change of clothing and footwear to take part in P.E. and Games lessons.
 They are expected to change into this specifically for their lesson and not wear it during the school day.

-For indoor P.E. children require plain white tee-shirts and navy/black shorts.
+For indoor P.E. children require plain light blue t-shirts and navy/black shorts.
 They normally work in bare feet but in the event of a foot infection should wear soft-soled plimsolls.
-For outdoor lessons they require tee-shirts (not football shirts), shorts and appropriate footwear (such as trainers).
+For outdoor PE lessons pupils require t-shirts and hoodies (both light blue), shorts, plain joggers or leggings and trainers.
 Boots with studs will not be worn for lessons but for clubs and team involvement, they may be needed.
 It is advisable that children bring a sweatshirt or tracksuit for use in colder weather and also long socks and shin pads for protection when playing football.

 Swimming - Children in Year 5 take swimming lessons as part of the Games Curriculum.
 They will need a bag to hold their kit, all of which should have owners’ names clearly marked.